Trends and climate

 In what circumstances can personal data be collected, stored and processed?

-In general, personal data must be:
+In general, according to Article 5 of the EU General Dara Protection Regulation (GDPR), personal data must be:

 - accurate and, where necessary, up to date;